spring1843/go-dsa/recursion/README.md

 Recursion is a computational technique that implements a [divide-and-conquer](../dnc) approach to problem-solving by breaking down a complex problem into smaller sub-problems.
 It consists of two components:

 * One or more base cases that provide output for simple inputs and terminate recursion
-* A recursive case that combines the outputs obtained from recursive function calls to generate a solution for the original problem.
+* A recursive case that combines the outputs obtained from recursive function calls to generate a solution for the original problem

 Although recursions enhance code readability, they are usually inefficient and challenging to debug.
 Consequently, unless they provide a more efficient solution to a problem, such as in the case of [quicksort](../dnc/quick_sort_test.go), they are generally not preferred.

 During execution, a program typically stores function variables in a memory area known as the stack before executing recursion.
-The recursive function may assign different values to the same variables during each recursion.
+The recursive function may assign different values to the same variables that are stored separately for each call during each recursion.
 When the recursion ends, the stack pops and remembers the values.
 However, the stack will grow with each call if recursion continues indefinitely, causing the familiar stack overflow error.
 Since recursion employs the stack to execute, every recursive problem can be converted into an iterative one.
 This transformation, however, typically leads to more complex code and may require a [stack](../stack).

 ## Implementation